-At 31 March 2019, the authority had a balance of sundry debtors of £7.669m.
-A review of significant balances suggested that an impairment of doubtful debts of £2.501m was appropriate.
+At 31 March 2019, the authority had a balance of sundry debtors of £15.446m.
+A review of significant balances based on the debt outstanding as at 31 May 2019 for debts up to 31 March, suggested that an impairment of doubtful debts of £2.691m was appropriate.

-If collection rates were to deteriorate, a 1% increase in the value of impairments for doubtful debts would require an additional £66,000 to set aside as an allowance.
+If collection rates were to deteriorate, a 1% increase in the value of impairments for doubtful debts would require an additional £26,910 to set aside as an allowance.